rcook/beginning-practical-haskell/part04.md

 ### `>>=` a.k.a. "bind"

-Here are more details of `IO` in GHCI:
+Here are more details of `IO` in GHCi:

 ```ghci
 λ> :i IO